mmuratarat/mmuratarat.github.io/_pages/faq.md

 7. [What is the loss function for Logistic Regression?](#what-is-the-loss-function-for-logistic-regression)
 7. [How do you find the parameters in logistic regression?](#how-do-you-find-the-parameters-in-logistic-regression)
 8. [What is Softmax regression and how is it related to Logistic regression?](#what-is-softmax-regression-and-how-is-it-related-to-logistic-regression)
+8. What is odds ratio?
+How to interpret it?
+How to compute confidence interval for it?
 9. [What is collinearity and what to do with it?
 How to remove multicollinearity?](#what-is-collinearity-and-what-to-do-with-it-how-to-remove-multicollinearity)
 10. [What is R squared?](#what-is-r-squared)
 11. [You have built a multiple regression model.
 Your model $R^{2}$ isn't as good as you wanted.
 For improvement, your remove the intercept term, your model $R^{2}$ becomes 0.8 from 0.3.
 Is it possible?
 How?](#you-have-built-a-multiple-regression-model-your-model-r2-isnt-as-good-as-you-wanted-for-improvement-your-remove-the-intercept-term-your-model-r2-becomes-08-from-03-is-it-possible-how)